|World Cup 1998|

 GK: Fabien Barthez

-He is France's most decorated goalkeeper.
-He won the WC in 1998 at home and then, the European Championship two years later.
-He won Champions League medal with Marseille in 1993.
+Fabien Barthez is France's most decorated goalkeeper.
 He had 87 caps for "Les Bleus".
+He won the World Cup in 1998 at home and then, the European Championship two years later.
+Barthez is France's most capped player in the FIFA World Cup, with 17 appearances at the finals.
+For domestic football, he played with Toulouse, Marseille, AS Monaco, Manchester United and Nantes.
+He also won Champions League medal with Marseille in 1993.

 RB/LB: Manuel Amoros

-Widely considered to be France's greatest fullback.
-He played in the European Championships finals of 1984 and 1992, and the World Cup finals in 1982 and 1986.
-He won the Champions League with Marseille in 1993.
+Amoros is widely considered to be France's greatest fullback.
+He was a part of the Golden Generation of the 1980's.
+He played 82 times for France.
+He played in the European Championships Finals of 1984 and 1992, winning the 1984 version.
+He also played in the World Cup Finals in 1982 and 1986.
+He won the Champions League with Marseille in 1993, but also losing the one in 1991.
 He also played for Monaco and Lyons.

 RB/CB: Lilian Thuram